microsoft/coe-starter-kit/coe-cli/docs/aa4am/admin-install.md

 ![ALM Accelerator for Advanced Makers Install Overview](../images/aa4am-install-overview.png)

-Assuming a single user that has Power Platform Global Administrator, DevOps Administrator rights and Azure Active directory Administrator rights the install process has the following main sections below.
+Assumes that will be run by a single user that has Power Platform Global Administrator, DevOps Administrator rights and Azure Active directory Administrator rights.

 ## Before You Start

 Complete [Before You Start](./before-you-start.md) to ensure that:

-A) Power Platform Environments have been created
+A. Power Platform Environments have been created

-B) Azure DevOps Organization and Project has been created
+B. Azure DevOps Organization and Project has been created

-C) COE CLI installed
+C. COE CLI installed

 ## Initial Install

-1. Create install configuration file and review the generated JSON file and confirm the settings before you start the install
+1. Create install configuration file and review the generated JSON file and confirm the settings before you start the install process

 ```bash
 coe aa4am generate install -o test.json